-The Honors Program is designed to give students in the College of Letters and Science the opportunity to pursue their interests as part of a smaller community of scholars.
-The program connects you to the resources of a large university, but also provides an intimate collegiate atmosphere where you work closely with peers and professors in small classes, research laboratories, and special programs and activities.
+The Honors Program is designed to give students in the College of Letters and Science the opportunity to pursue their interests as part of a community of scholars.
+The program connects you to the resources of a large university while providing an intimate collegiate atmosphere where you work closely with peers and professors in small classes, research laboratories, and special programs and activities.

 Honors Student Testimonials

-"I absolutely love my job as an Honors Program Peer.
+"I absolutely loved my job as an Honors Program Peer.
 Getting to meet so many extremely intelligent and driven individuals really inspires me.
 I'm also excited to share my experiences with the incoming Honors students through the Honors Mentor program because I know they will be amazed by how many opportunities they will receive through this program!
-Not to mention how much fun they will have if they join our Isla Vista Elementary Tutoring Program or perform in our first-ever Honors Talent Show!"Haley Ferrera, Third year Economics & Accounting Major and Honors Program Peer
+Not to mention how much fun they will have if they join our Isla Vista Elementary Tutoring Program!"Haley Ferrera, Alumna and former Honors Program Peer

 "Being a part of the Honors Program has helped me cultivate deeper connections with my professors and has opened me up to new and exciting opportunities that I didn't imagine I would have during my college years at such a large university.
-As an Honors Program Peer this year, I'm excited to organize more events that create a sense of community and togetherness within the Honors Program."
-[We recommend following the Honors Program's Facebook page for updates on upcoming events.]Mallory Shiroyama, Third year Psychology Major and Honors Program Peer
+As an Honors Program Peer, I was excited to organize more events to help create a sense of community and togetherness within the Honors Program."
+[We recommend following the Honors Program's Facebook page for updates on upcoming events.]Mallory Shiroyama, Alumna and former Honors Program Peer

 "My favorite experience in the Honors Program was Dr. John Park's Honors Seminar on Law and Disobedience.
 This course opened my mind to the vast number of sources from which knowledge can come; I have since broadened my education by attending events such as TEDxUCSB, a Ted Talk event at which Dr. Park spoke about how power and knowledge contribute to modern race relations.
 He is so charismatic and made class sessions feel both casual and professional, encouraging the connection of issues across disciplines, as well as giving useful advice on life after college.
-Plus he always offered tea and chocolate."Megan O'Beirne, Third year double majoring in Environmental Studies and Global Studies
+Plus he always offered tea and chocolate."Megan O'Beirne, Alumna

 "Participating in the Honors Program allowed me to work one-on-one with my professors to get even more out of my already great Sociology courses.
 My honors standing as well as my leadership experience from being the Isla Vista Tutoring Coordinator made my resume stand out and helped me to already receive an offer for a great, full-time career after graduation."Kate Chase, Alumna and former Isla Vista Tutoring Coordinator